-IV.D.1.
-Program Responsibilities

-IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core) IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
-(Core) IV.D.2.
-Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: ntent: For the purposes of education, metrics of scholarly activity he surrogates for the program's effectiveness in the creation of an represent one of the surrogates for the program's effectiveness in the creation of an environment of inquiry that advances the fellows' scholarly approach to patient care.
-The Review Committee will evaluate the dissemination of scholarship for the program as a whole, not for individual faculty members, for a five-year interval, for both core and non-core faculty members, with the goal of assessing the effectiveness of the creation of such an environment.
-The ACGME recognizes that there may be differences in scholarship requirements between different specialties and between residencies and fellowships in the same specialty.
+IV.D.2.
+Faculty Scholarly Activity

+IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent one of the environment of inqu The Review Commi as a whole, not for i and non-core facult creation of such an differences in schol ent: For the purposes of education, metrics of scholarly activity e surrogates for the program's effectiveness in the creation of an ury that advances the fellows' scholarly approach to patient care. the will evaluate the dissemination of scholarship for the program ndividual faculty members, for a five-year interval, for both core y members, with the goal of assessing the effectiveness of the environment.
+The ACGME recognizes that there may be arship requirements between different specialties and between owships in the same specialty.
 IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)‡ IV.D.2.b).(2) peer-reviewed publication.
-(Outcome)
+(Outcome) IV.D.3.
+Fellow Scholarly Activity IV.D.3.a) The curriculum must advance fellows' knowledge of the basic